 Cheesecloth was originally used to drain and wrap curds during the cheese making process.

-This technique separates the solids from the liquids.
+This technique separates the solids from the liquids, leaving you with cheese.

 What is Cheesecloth?